smkent/monoscad/sovol-sv06-plus/heat-bed-cable-support/README.md

 ## Remixing

-For further remixing, I've included the [OpenSCAD][openscad] source model for the bed strain relief support clip.
-The source model uses the [original Sovol SV06 Plus strain relief part][original-part-link-sv06-plus] for fit and shapes of various components.
-With all of the source files in the same directory, open `bed-strain-relief-support-v2.scad` in OpenSCAD.
+For further remixing, I've included the [OpenSCAD][openscad] source model for the both the frame and bed strain relief support clips.

+The bed support source model uses the
+[original Sovol SV06 Plus strain relief part][original-part-link-sv06-plus] for fit and shapes of various components.

+The frame support source model uses [rogerquin's original model][original-model-url] within the remixed model code.

+To use either of these OpenSCAD models, place all of the source files in the same directory.
+Then, open either `frame-strain-relief-support-v2.scad` or `bed-strain-relief-support-v2.scad` in OpenSCAD.

+### Original parts note

 The included SV06 Plus strain relief cover STL files are repaired copies of Sovol's original part (also included).
 The original part STL produced CGAL errors in OpenSCAD.

+The included copy of [rogerquin's original model][original-model-url] has been recentered to the origin on all axes.

 ## Previous version

+Earlier remixed versions of both the
-[Heat bed strain relief support V1][bed-strain-relief-support-v1-stl] was created in TinkerCAD, and is still included in the model files.
+[frame support clip][frame-strain-relief-support-v1-stl] (created using Blender) and [bed support clip][bed-strain-relief-support-v1-stl] (created using TinkerCAD) are included in the model files.

 ## Attribution and License